 Instead of worrying about what to wear everyday you can create an entire capsule wardrobe, or simply rely on one or two classic looks and devote the time saved to more pressing matters.

-If you're up for the challenge, considering these seven simple tips will help you construct your very own signature daily uniform — a set of outfits for each of your major activities that make gettibg ready effortless:
+If you're up for the challenge, considering the following six simple tips will help you construct your very own signature daily uniform.

 1. DEVELOP SELF-CONFIDENCE

 In order to own your look you'll have to be secure with yourself and your sense of style, so carefully consider the types of items that boost your confidence.
 For some it may be a power suit while for others it may be a pair of sneakers.
 Start with your most favorite items and build your daily uniform from there.

 One way is to deconstruct your capsule wardrobe into a set of different go-to daily uniforms that you can rely on for different activities (work, weekend, etc.).
 Then just pull an outfit from one of these pre-determined sets any time you need it.

 To determine your daily uniforms, identify a handful of favorite items that you love wearing and feel yourself in.
 If you need more assistance with crafting a confident look then check out our back to basics capsule wardrobe series where we walk through a list of the most practical apparel items and how to wear them.